 "The Test-It-Out Program not only helped clinch my decision that the Babson Blended Learning MBA was right for me, but also provided thorough knowledge of the business strategy concepts in the course.
 I strongly recommend it to those interested in the Babson MBA."

-If space is available and qualifications are met, a $500 nonrefundable registration fee is required.
+If qualifications are met, a $500 nonrefundable registration fee at time of registration is required.
 Books and transportation are not included in fee.